-On 30 June 2021, 1397902 fully paid registered shares of CREALOGIX Holding AG with a nominal value of CHF 8 per share were outstanding.
-CREALOGIX Holding AG owned 7681 shares of treasury stock on 30 June 2021, equivalent to 0.5% of outstanding share capital.
+On 30 June 2022, 1398342 fully paid registered shares of CREALOGIX Holding AG with a nominal value of CHF 8 per share were outstanding.
+CREALOGIX Holding AG owned 8534 shares of treasury stock on 30 June 2022, equivalent to 0.5% of outstanding share capital.
 A registered share entitles the holder to one vote at the Shareholders' Meeting (one share, one vote).
 All shares are entitled to dividends.
-Dividend policy is explained on page 28 of the Annual Report.

 CREALOGIX Holding AG has not issued any participation certificates.